 How to open URL in specific Firefox browser version

-Often times we encounter a scenario where we need to run tests on different versions of Firefox on the same machine.
-This is possible and as easy as running tests in other scenarios using Selenium WebDriver.
+Often times we encounter a scenario where we need to run tests on different versions of Firefox browser on the same machine.
+This specific Firefox browser tests run using python selenium is possible and as easy as running tests in other scenarios using Selenium WebDriver.

 In java, We can do it in two ways: